LoLei/ircbot/README.md

 # ircbot
-Smol IRC bot
+Smol IRC bot :robot:

 Tested with [irc.snoonet.org](https://snoonet.org/)

+## Features
+* Automatic reconnect on connection loss
+* Live injection of new responses at runtime
+* Variable command prefix
+* Easy new command addition
+  * As simple as creating a new subclass in `commands.py`

 ## Usage
 Start it once on your server and use the commands within your IRC client.
+See an example in `ircbotclient.py`.

 ### Server
 ```